Smart shopping list

 Recipe boxes like Gousto and HelloFresh solve a similar problem — they take the thinking out of meal planning.
 But they cost between £40 and £100 a week, tie you to their menu, and decide where your food comes from.

-A smart shopping list gives you the same planning ease without the price tag.
-Save your own recipes, build your list in seconds, and shop wherever is cheapest.
-You keep the time savings and ditch the cost.
+A smart shopping list gives you the same planning and list-building workflow without ordering ingredients in a box.
+Save your own recipes, build your list in seconds, and shop wherever suits your household.

 Your shopping list should work as hard as you do.
 Save your recipes, pick your meals, and let Basket List build a smart list you can take to any shop.